11x3/ilvmx/README.md

 ## Emit

-The Emitters now have the complete request, all events, all side effects (ie. "emit a file to this path", but not necessarily the file contents itself) all errors, every bit of data about the request since it entered the framework is now present in your current state.
+The Emitters now have the complete request, all events, all side effects (i.e. "emit a file to this path", but not necessarily the file contents itself) all errors, every bit of data about the request since it entered the framework is now present in your current state.
 Emitters just send the request forward to the various protocols you support.
 So if an :adapter had subscribe via a (~) capture signal, it would immediately take the :emit results.
 Another :emitter could log the effects to a DB in the background.
 Another could make GitHub commits, or msg a channel, and of course if the original adapter subscribed to Events about the request, the events are obviously pushed forward to it, and/or then out to the Elixir-lang Plug pipeline, or another queue system you've already got deployed.

 Finally, an Event is :emitted to the entire lolnub network with any public network-wide data attached that the request should be committed to the network record.